Bond-Protocol/option-contracts/README.md

 But incentives naturally attract short-term participants and [mercenary capital](https://www.nansen.ai/research/all-hail-masterchef-analysing-yield-farming-activity).
 Liquidity is also inherently temporary, a good mental model is that LM incentives "rent" liquidity.

-**Recontextualizing liquidity mining incentives as call options unlocks the ability for protocols to capture value and own their liquidity.**
+**Re-contextualizing liquidity mining incentives as call options unlocks the ability for protocols to capture value and own their liquidity.**

 This implementation draws inspiration from a number of sources including: